likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 <!-- START PROMPT 2.1 -->
 I need to refactor the subscription set command in `cmd/subscription/subscription.go` to use the new centralized error handling approach.

-**GLOBAL CONSISTENCY REQUIREMENT**: This command must produce the EXACT same error message format as ALL other commands in the CLI - subscription, arcbox, repo, upgrade, completion, agora, localbox, etc. The error message format must be identical across the entire codebase.
+**GLOBAL CONSISTENCY REQUIREMENT**: This command must produce the EXACT same error message format as ALL other commands in the CLI - subscription, arcbox, repo, upgrade, completion, etc. The error message format must be identical across the entire codebase.

 Current behavior to maintain:
 - Command requires one of: --subscription/-s, --name/-n, or positional argument